-Today, national parks are found all over the world, but the United States invented the concept in 1872 when then-president Ulysses S. Grant established Yellowstone with a decree that proclaimed it “as a public park or pleasuring-ground for the benefit and enjoyment of the people.”
-And the idea caught on fast.
-Today, these protected landscapes span six continents, 1,000 locations, and 100 nations.
-Each exists to protect landscapes, plants, animals, and historical landmarks while also serving as a respite for humans to enjoy stunning natural wonders.
+Scenic national parks exist all over the world, but the United States invented the concept in 1872 when then-president Ulysses S. Grant established Yellowstone with a decree that proclaimed it “a public park or pleasuring-ground for the benefit and enjoyment of the people.”

-From the red sandstone cliffs of Zion and the Grand Canyon to the wildlife paradises of Kruger and Galapagos, the planet’s national parks are so diverse that it’s hard to know where to explore first.
-Instead of trying to compile your own checklist, use this guide to our favorite national parks (many also classified as UNESCO World Heritage Sites) to plan your travels.
-Our selections feature diverse wildlife, unique geology and ecology, and outdoor recreation opportunities that make them important to protect for this and future generations.
+From the fiery red sandstone cliffs towering in Zion National Park to the deep Grand Canyon to wildlife paradises like Kruger and Galapagos, the planet’s best national parks are so diverse that it’s hard to know where to explore first.
+To help narrow down your travel plans, we’ve compiled a list of national parks around the world featuring diverse wildlife, unique geology and ecology, and abundant outdoor recreation opportunities.

 Torres del Paine, Chile